aryehraber/statamic-captcha/README.md

 **Protect your Statamic forms using a Captcha service.**

-This addon allows you to protect your Statamic forms from spam using [Google reCAPTCHA v2](https://www.google.com/recaptcha/intro/index.html) (v3 is currently not supported) and [hCaptcha](https://hcaptcha.com/?r=eaeeea7cd23c).
+This addon allows you to protect your Statamic forms from spam using [Google reCAPTCHA v2](https://developers.google.com/recaptcha/intro) (v3 not supported), [hCaptcha](https://hcaptcha.com/?r=eaeeea7cd23c) or [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/).

 After the initial setup, all you need to do is add the `{{ captcha }}` tag inside your forms, easy peasy!